Vienna Museum: Otto Wagner Hofpavillon at Hietzing

 The Pavillon des k.u.k.
 Allerhöchsten Hofes (Pavilion of the royal and imperial court) in Hietzing near Schönbrunn Palace was built in 1899 to Otto Wagner's design as a special station for the use of the Emperor and members of his court when using the Stadtbahn.
 It was not included in the original plans for the Stadtbahn, but Wagner began construction on his own initiative and was finally able to win over the Minister for Railways, Heinrich von Wittek.
 In contrast to the other Stadtbahn stations, this pavilion with its cupola has baroque elements, which could be interpreted as a sign of respect for the Emperor on the architect's part.
 It was built at the inbound end of the platform at the Hietzing station, which opened in 1898; originally there were steps linking it to the public platforms.

 The Emperor is only known to have used the station on two occasions: in 1899 when he opened the lower Vienna Valley line on the Stadtbahn (between Meidling Hauptstraße and Hauptzollamt) and in April 1902.
 Today the imperial waiting room and study and other rooms in the building are on permanent display.

+Kirche am Steinhof

+Kirche am Steinhof was built as part of the Steinhof Psychiatric Hospital in Penzing, from 1904 to 1907.
+The church, designed by Otto Wagner, is considered one of the most important Art Nouveau buildings in the world.
+Since May 7th 2022 it is part of the Vienna Museum.